oopsmonk/documentation/node-software/0.1/goshimmer/how-to-guides/subscribe-to-events.md

 ## Subscribe to the transaction event

-You can subscribe to the `tx` event to monitor a node for recently received transactions.
+You can subscribe to the `tx` event to monitor an IOTA node for recently received transactions.

 1\.
 Install the zeromq package